Skyline (film series)

 The Skyline film series consists of American science fiction-disaster alien action films.
-Based on an original story by Joshua Cordes & Liam O'Donnell, the series centers around a global alien invasion and the uprise of mankind to fight back and save humanity.
+Created by Joshua Cordes and Liam O'Donnell, the series centers around a global alien invasion and the uprise of mankind to fight back and save humanity.
 The series implements various genres within each installment.

-The first film was met with negative critical reception while being deemed a box office success, given its smaller production budget.
-Conversely, the second installment was met with a predominantly positive reception from film critics.
-Despite this, the film made minimal income in theaters.
+The first film was met with negative critical reception but was a box office success, given its smaller production budget.
+The second installment was met with a generally positive reception from film critics, and was not a box office success.
 A third film, which mas made in part by a distribution deal with Netflix, was met with mixed reception.